pirsch-analytics/pirsch/README.md

 http.Handle("/", http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
     // a call to Hit will track the request
-    // note that Pirsch stores the path and URL, therefor you should make sure you only call it for the endpoints you're interersted in if r.URL.Path == "/" {
+    // note that Pirsch stores the path and URL, therefor you should make sure you only call it for the endpoints you're interested in
-        tracker.Hit(r)
+    // you can also modify the path by passing in the options argument if r.URL.Path == "/" {
+        tracker.Hit(r, nil)
     }

     w.Write([]byte("<h1>Hello World!</h1>"))
 }))
 ```

-Instead of calling `Hit`, you can also call `HitPage`, which allows you to specify an alternative path independent of the current request path.
-That can also be used to implement a single tracking endpoint, which you can call using Ajax.

 To analyze hits and processed data you can use the analyzer, which provides convenience functions to extract useful information.